 Cheap, short-haul flights to Norway are very common, and the whimsical village of Bergen makes a brilliant Christmas market city break destination.
 This seaside town is located near the Norwegian Fjords, a collection of breath-taking land formations on the coastline of the country.
 You can visit them on a boat trip or rent a kayak and explore at your own leisure.

 Life in Bergen is quiet but festive and cheery.
 You’ll find many themed gift shops and festive stalls, and the small-town atmosphere is very cosy.
-Wander the marina and take pictures of the pretty coloured houses or retire to a pub with some friendly locals to keep warm.
+Wander the marina and take pictures of the colourful houses or retire to a pub with some friendly locals.
 Bergen is cold but well worth the visit at this time of the year.

 Best Christmas market: Festplassen is Bergen’s only Christmas market.
 Gingerbread Village is also a must-see.